aspose-words-cloud/aspose-words-cloud-swift/README.md

 * Watermarks and protection
 * Full read & write access to Document Object Model, including sections, paragraphs, text, images, tables, headers/footers and many others

+## Enhancements in Version 20.11

+- In configuration json file appSid / appKey has been replaced to clientId / clientSecret.
+- In Words API initialization methods clientId parameter precedes clientSecret parameter.
+- Fixed the problem with serialization of object properties (it was a souce of NPE).

 ## Enhancements in Version 20.10

 - Internal API changes.